literallycanvas/literallycanvas.github.com/api/index.rst

   This function is useful when you're making a web site with many instances of Literally Canvas (like, for example, this documentation).

-.. js:function:: LC.defaultTools()
+.. js:attribute:: LC.defaultTools()

-  Returns the array of default tools.
+  The array of default tools.

 Summary
 -------